hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 * [Layered](#layered-transaction-pool) - Recommended for public blockchain networks.
 * [Sequenced](#sequenced-transaction-pool) - Recommended for private blockchain networks.

-Options and methods for configuring and monitoring the transaction pool include:
+Options and methods for configuring and monitoring the transaction pool include the following:

 |                                                                                              | Description                                                                      | Transaction pool type|
 |----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|----------------------|